-As at the reporting date, the Parent Company owns 100% of the issued capital of Aljozoor Alrasekha Trucking Company Limited - A Single Owner Company (the "subsidiary" or "Rahaal").
-Rahaal is a limited liability company incorporated in Saudi Arabia and engaged in the business of leasing and rental of heavy vehicles and equipment and trading in heavy vehicles and equipment and spare parts, as per commercial registration.
+As at the reporting date, the Parent Company owns 100% of the issued capital of;

+- Aljozoor Alrasekha Trucking Company Limited A Single Owner Company (the "subsidiary" or "Rahaal").
+Rahaal is a limited liability company incorporated in Saudi Arabia and engaged in the business of leasing and rental of heavy vehicles and equipment and trading in heavy vehicles and equipment and spare parts, as per commercial registration. - Unitrans Infotech Services India Private Limited, a limited liability company incorporated in India and engaged in Software publishing, consultancy and supply software, operating systems software, business & other applications software, computer games software for all platforms.
+The subsidiary did not have any operations in 2022.